 What is Snap Windows?

-Snap windows helps you quickly resize and place your open apps by dragging them to the edges or corners of your screen.
-For example, you can drag a window to the left edge to make it fill the left half of the screen, and another window to the right to fill the other half.
+Snap windows helps you resize and position your open apps easily.
+You do this by dragging them to the edges or corners of your screen.
+For example, drag a window to the left edge and it fills the left half of your screen.
+Drag another window to the right edge and it fills the right half.
+This lets you see two programs at the same time.

 Want to learn more?
 Check out this official Microsoft support page: Snap Your Windows – Microsoft Support